faciam-dev/gcfm/README.md

    executing **fieldctl diff**.
 These steps ensure the temporary database schema matches the registry file.
 Always run `fieldctl apply` before `fieldctl diff` to ensure baseline tables exist.
+Baseline migrations automatically create `gcfm_custom_fields` and `gcfm_registry_schema_version` when missing, so a fresh database can be checked without additional setup.
 2. If diff exists, PR is marked ❌ and a sticky comment shows the delta.

 #### Local